 There was also a Pecorino cheese which is made throughout southern Italy from sheep’s milk but the best known is Pecorino Romano which is only produced in the province of Rome.
 Although a little sharper than Parmesan or Parmigiano it is sometimes used as a substitute in cooking.
 The real thing will have a sheep’s head logo embossed on the rind.
 It is an ancient cheese and also dates back to the time of the Roman Empire forming part of the rations of Roman Soldiers.

-It was the balsamic vinegar, however, that were a real surprise to me.
+It was the balsamic vinegar, however, that was a real surprise to me.
 We all know that the best balsamic vinegar comes from Modena in Emilia-Romagna.
 I use it quite a lot at home mainly with a little olive oil as a salad dressing but the aged balsamic vinegar we tried here was something else entirely.
 We tasted a number of different ages and as the age increased so did my delight as they became less vinegary, sweeter and thicker.
 At 8 years old the taste was sublime and I could easily imagine it drizzled over ice cream and peaches as Simona suggested.
 The oldest they had was 50 years and had an equally high price tag at 215 euros.

 As well as olive oil and vinegar Monica and Jocelma sell many other delicious traditional sauces and liqueurs.
 The chilli chocolate liqueur was a definite winner with me.
 No wonder the stall was called Gourmet Souvenirs, it really was a great place to pick up the perfect souvenir or gift from Rome.